A History of Candler School of Theology

 Since opening its doors in 1914, Candler School of Theology has richly reflected the trials and aspirations of the past century, while also helping to imagine and build a world more in tune with the good news of the gospel.
-The school created a hundred years ago has provided a home for reflection, critical study, and inspiration to men and women from many walks of faith, including every expression of Methodism.* This timeline traces the history of the school, and the events that shaped what it is today.
+The school created over a hundred years ago has provided a home for reflection, critical study, and inspiration to men and women from many walks of faith, including every expression of Methodism.* This timeline traces the history of the school, and the events that shaped what it is today.

 March 21: The story of Candler School of Theology begins 250 miles away, in Nashville.
 The leaders of the Methodist Episcopal Church, South (MECS) had established Central University in 1872—renamed a year later as Vanderbilt—as a flagship institution of higher education for the church.
 Though not designed as a seminary, the school served as the principal site of formal education for ministers in the southeast.

 As the founding entity, MECS believed it had the exclusive right to elect members to the Vanderbilt Board of Trust, but in 1910, when the Board of Trust refused the bishops’ choices for membership, the school and the church entered into a lawsuit.

 On March 21, the Tennessee State Supreme Court upholds the rights of the Vanderbilt board to appoint its own members without church approval.
 Indignant, MECS elects to sever all ties with Vanderbilt.